 The Board of Trustees shall consist of nine (9) residents of the City of Champaign appointed by the Mayor of the City of Champaign with the approval of the City Council for three (3) year terms, commencing July first, as provided by statute.
-The terms of three (3) trustees shall expire each year.& 75 ILCS 5/4-1, 4-2; Champaign Municipal Code Sec.
+The terms of three (3) trustees shall expire each year.
+One member of the board shall be a member of the Champaign City Council.
+75 ILCS 5/4-1, 4-2; Champaign Municipal Code Sec.
 2-414.

 Section 2.
 Removal

 Any member of the Board of Trustees may be removed by the Champaign City Council whenever in its judgment the best interests of the Champaign Public Library would be served thereby.
 75 ILCS 5/4-1.1: Champaign Municipal Code Sec.
 2-393.

 Section 3.
 Vacancies

 In the event of the death, resignation, removal from office, or other inability of any member of the Board of Trustees to act, such vacancy shall be reported to the Mayor of the City of Champaign as the appointing authority, to be filled by the Mayor and City Council as provided by law.